Lifetimes and Transition Probabilities in $N = 76 ^{130}Xe$: Data Analysis and Results

 Fig.~\ref{prd} represents the PRD obtained with the experimental seup of VENTURE in the present experiment.
-The PRD uncertainty $\delta PRD$= 4 ps corresponding to the standard deviation of the experimental data to the fitted PRD curve, was considered for calculating the error in the measured lifetime following Eq.
-(1).
-The delayed and anti-delayed time difference distributions along with the background correction for the lifetime measurement for ${6}_1^+$ state at 1944 keV in $^{130}Xe$ are represented in Fig.~\ref{61}.
+The PRD at low energy is higher due to much higher background compared to earlier works~\cite{venture} arising from significant inter-detector scattering in the present geometry of the setup.
+However, the energies of interest in the present work are higher than 344~keV where the PRD values are much smaller and well calibrated with many numbers of data points.The PRD uncertainty $\delta PRD$ = 4 ps, corresponding to the standard deviation of the experimental data to the fitted PRD curve, was considered for calculating the error in the measured lifetime following equation~(4).

-As understood from the total and gated projections, the 418-740 keV $\gamma-\gamma$ cascade is very clean for using for lifetime measurement of ${6}_1^+$ state.
-However, the lifetime of ${4}_1^+$ state couldn't be measured using 740-669 keV cascade due to the contamination from 727-668 keV cascade in $^{132}Xe$.
-So, the 418-669 keV cascade has been used to measure the added lifetime of ${4}_1^+$ and ${6}_1^+$ levels using "absolute shift measurement"~\cite{Mach, devesh}.
-The delayed and anti-delayed time difference distributions along with the background correction for the lifetime measurements for ${4}_1^+$+${6}_1^+$in $^{130}Xe$ are represented in Fig.~\ref{4161}.
-The present measurement yielded the lifetimes for ${4}_1^+$ and ${6}_1^+$ levels to be $10(7)~ps$ and $7(5)~ps$, respectively.The measured lifetime results are given in Table~\ref{tab1} in comparison with the literature values.
+As understood from the total and gated projections, the 418-740 keV $\gamma-\gamma$ cascade is very clean for lifetime measurement of ${6}_1^+$ state.
+The delayed and anti-delayed time difference distributions along with the background correction for the lifetime measurement for ${6}_1^+$ state at 1944 keV in $^{130}$Xe are represented in Fig.~\ref{61}.
+However, the lifetime of ${4}_1^+$ state couldn't be measured using 740-669 keV cascade due to the contamination from 727-668 keV cascade in $^{132}$Xe.
+So, the 418-669 keV cascade has been used to measure the added lifetime of ${4}_1^+$ and ${6}_1^+$ levels using "absolute shift measurement"~\cite{devesh, Mach}.
+The delayed and anti-delayed time difference distributions along with the background correction for the lifetime measurements for ${4}_1^+$+${6}_1^+$ in $^{130}$Xe are represented in Fig.~\ref{4161}.
+The present measurement yielded the lifetimes for ${4}_1^+$ and ${6}_1^+$ levels to be 10~(7)~ps and 7~(5)~ps, respectively, which are shown in Table~\ref{tab1} with all relevant details and in comparison with the literature values.